Tree Borrows: A Model of LLVM's noalias?

 A Suspicious Symmetry

 At this point, you should ponder the protected state machine a bit more (but you can ignore the Frozen states).
-Do you notice the symmetry between Unique and Disabled, and ReservedL and ReservedF?
+Do you notice the symmetry between Unique and Disabled, and between ReservedL and ReservedF?
 The state machine ensures that if “one side” (local or foreign) performs a write access, then no accesses are allowed from the other side.
 If both sides only ever read, everything is fine.

 LLVM’s noalias, informally.